 As a marketer, if you want to know more about your web visitors’ experience on your website and uncover conversion blockers, you need to hear from them by asking the right questions.

-Here are some examples of open-ended and close-ended questions we’ve asked our client’s customers that have helped our conversion strategy and informed our hypothesis and A/B tests.
+Here are some examples of open-ended questions and close-ended questions we’ve asked our client’s customers that have helped our conversion strategy and informed our hypothesis and A/B tests.

 Open-ended questions don’t put your respondents in a box.
 You’ll be surprised to hear answers and strategies you didn’t know about and won’t usually factor in.